2019 Peer Forum

 3:00 pm Keynote Speaker: Jodie Harris, Director of the CDFI Fund

-The CDFI Fund Director will discuss program updates and new priorities for the agency.
+The CDFI Fund Director discussed program updates and new priorities for the agency.